Every State’s Rules for Staying Open and Social Distancing

 As COVID-19 continues to spread, though at a slower pace than a few weeks ago, there are significant variations in how states are deciding to continue opening their economies and allow people to gather again.

-Across the country, there were more than 4.9 million cases of COVID-19 as of Aug.
-6, or about 420,000 more than just a week ago.
-The concentrations in active cases are not evenly spread across the country, and the hotspots of the virus are changing — these are the cities where COVID-19 is growing the fastest right now.
+Across the country, there were more than 5.2 million cases of COVID-19 as of Aug.
+11, or about 510,000 more than just a week ago.
+The concentrations of active cases are not evenly spread across the country, and the hotspots of the virus keep changing — these are the states where the virus spread is slowing (and where it’s still getting worse).